Minimum wage and average salary

 Photo: Desola Lanre/Unsplash

-Salaries and wages for international workers in Luxembourg
+Salaries and wages for expats in Luxembourg

 Internationals make up 75% of Luxembourg’s workforce, with Germans, Belgians, French, and Portuguese being the most common nationalities.
-This includes cross-border workers, who commute to Luxembourg from neighboring Belgium, France, and Germany.
+This percentage includes cross-border workers, who commute to Luxembourg from neighboring Belgium, France, and Germany.

-According to 2024 data from the Chamber of Employees (Chambre des Salarié – CSL), foreign workers are much more likely to work minimum wage jobs in Luxembourg than Luxembourgish workers.
+According to data from the Chamber of Employees (Chambre des Salarié – CSL), foreign workers are much more likely to work minimum wage jobs in Luxembourg than Luxembourgish workers.
 This ranges from a slight gap between Luxembourgish employees and German, French, or Belgian employees to a major discrepancy with workers from Portugal and other countries.

 If you are not receiving the national minimum wage for your work, you can report it to the Labor and Mines Inspectorate.
 Likewise, if you feel you are being paid unequally for your position based on any criteria other than your knowledge, experience, or responsibilities, you can report this to the Labor and Mines Inspection for review.